oswaldderiemaecker/doc/_posts/2016-12-20-deploy-on-clevercloud.markdown

 git push -f -u clever develop:master
 ```

-## Deploy the apps
+## Deploy the app

 **Deploy the application with continuousphp**

-1. Click on the **Play** button on the top right of the project
+1. Click on the **Play** button on the upper right corner of the project page
 2. Select the **develop** branch
 3. The build is started.
-It will create the testing and dist package, then run the tests (Behat and PHPUnit) for the choosen PHP versions, and finally it deploys the application.
+It will create the testing and dist package, then run the tests (Behat and PHPUnit) for the chosen PHP versions, and finally deploys the application.
 4. In the deploy console, you should see **Deployment successfully started**
 5. Login to Clever Cloud and go to your application Activity & Logs to see the details.

-You can now modify your code with your favorite editor.
+You can now modify the code with your favorite editor.
 For example, edit the file module/Application/view/layout/layout.phtml, add some text, save the file, commit and push it:

 ```bash
 git checkout develop